Why Use Spanish Class Routines?

 The goal of Martes del mapa is to expose students to geography and the diverse countries of the Spanish-speaking world.
 Each slide focuses on a different Spanish-speaking country.
 This way students leave Spanish class with a better understanding of the diverse places and people who speak the language.
 Read this blog post to learn more about using these travel videos.

-- NEW martes del mapa 2022 – all videos, one from each country (part of the newest PE 22)
+- martes del mapa 2022 – all travel videos, one from each country (part of PE 22)

 - 22 weeks of martes del mapa –a mix of infographics & videos, one from each country